Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Developed vortex-wake applications

 The previous results suggest that the wake history on the immersed body is very small for drag wakes.
 We next continue our analysis with thrust wakes, where the influence of wake history is expected to be stronger.

-We immerse a rigid foil of length $L$ moving with a linear velocity $\vec{U}=(U,0)$ in a viscous fluid.
+We immerse a rigid foil of length $L$ moving with velocity $U$ in a viscous fluid.
 In addition to its steady forward speed, the foil undergoes a pure heave motion of amplitude $h_0$

 where $h_0/L=0.5$ is the non-dimensional amplitude, and the frequency is $f = \text{St}\,U/h_0$.
 For Strouhal number $\text{St}<0.5$, the airfoil generates thrust, and almost no net lift, and for $\text{St}>0.6$, the wake generated by this flapping foil is strongly asymmetric and generates a significant net lift force.
 We perform simulations of this system for a range of Strouhal numbers and compare the mean lift force and wake obtained on a large domain ($30L\times20L$) with standard reflective boundary conditions to the ones obtained on two different domains of size ($6L\times4L$) and ($12L\times8L$) that use the Biot-Savart boundary conditions.
 We simulate the flow around this heaving airfoil for 100 convective times to ensure that the wake stabilizes, and we gather pressure and viscous forces for the last 20 convective times.
-Mean lift forces are obtained by time-averaging these forces over the past 20 convective times.
+Mean lift forces are obtained by time-averaging these forces over the last 20 convective times.